Florida Surety Bonds

-If the law requires you to have a surety render your services, it is up to you to obtain one.
+If the law requires you to have a surety render your services, it is up to you to get one.
 Fortunately, there are insurance agencies available that can get your bonded in Florida.
 There are thousands of different bond requirements, so you will most likely have to do some research before you shop around for the bond that is right for you.
-Once you have an idea of what you need, our agency will be glad to help you make the final decision and sell you the appropriate bond at an affordable price.
+Once you have an idea of what you need, our agency (NFP Surety) will be glad to help you make the final decision and sell you the appropriate bond at an affordable price.

-How a Surety Bond Helps You
+How Bonds Helps You

 At a glance, it might seem that a surety only benefits your clients or the government, but purchasing one will help you as a business owner or contractor.
 Buying a surety provides you with surety credit and lets your client know that your services will be legitimate.
 Working without a surety solution may require you to put up some of your assets as collateral, which will lower your liquid assets and leave you without any legal protection should a claim be filed against you.
 Even though purchasing a surety is required by law in many cases, it is still in your best interest to have one even when it is not.

 Apply for your bond now by completing our online application.

 If you prefer, you may download an application to complete and fax or email to our bond insurance agency for processing.